National Security — Beyond the Mattis Memes

 In 1815, John Adams wrote, “National defense is one of the cardinal duties of a statesman.”
 From a constitutional perspective, and in light of global threats we face today — including catastrophic nuclear threats that our Founders could not have envisioned — I would argue that national defense is THE cardinal duty of a statesman.

-Putting the Pentagon under the charge of a man nicknamed “Mad Dog” puts the worldwide enemies of Liberty on notice.
+Putting the Pentagon under the charge of a man nicknamed “Mad Dog” (which he hates) puts the worldwide enemies of Liberty on notice.

 Consider how different our military response to Iran’s hijacking of our Navy vessel and its seamen would have been if a Marine named “Mad Dog” was at the helm of DoD.
 Those Iranians would have been toast.
 Of course, if “Mad Dog” was at the helm, Iranian regulars would never have ventured into firing range of one of our vessels.